 A History of Help

 D Bar B was first incorporated in 2005 with help from CU’s predecessor, Community Resource Group (CRG).
 The move transformed the mobile home park’s utilities from privately owned to a nonprofit cooperative, opening doors to funding opportunities and bringing the system into compliance with Texas Commission on Environmental Quality (TCEQ) requirements.
-ERG assisted with creation, initial rates, budgeting, transfer of the utility ownership, Request for Qualifications (RFQ) for an engineer, and meeting TCEQ compliance.
+CRG assisted with creation, initial rates, budgeting, transfer of the utility ownership, Request for Qualifications (RFQ) for an engineer, and meeting TCEQ compliance.

 Since then, CU has stood by the small utility through multiple chapters.
 In 2015, CU provided a $167,000 loan to help D Bar B pay for an audit and refinance high-interest debt.
 The loan was fully paid off this spring.